 Raw materials from controlled sources

-100% of the wood we use comes from sustainable, certified and controlled sources
+100% of the wood we use comes from responsible sources, certified forests or controlled sources.

 We believe in efficient value chains which are capable of stimulating investment and active forest management